Rambono/DFT_ANPD/README.md

  Prerequisites
 Ensure you have the following installed on your system:

-Python 3.7 or newer
+.Python 3.7 or newer
-pip (Python package installer)
+.pip (Python package installer)
-Conda (recommended for RDKit and environment management)
+.Conda (recommended for RDKit and environment management)